broncowdd/BoZoN/readme.md

 - auto_restrict : to easily lock access to a page and handle basic security features
 - auto_thumbs : a function to generate all the thumbnails
 - auto_dropzone : a lib that handle the drag and drop function only by including it in a script
+- Array2feed.php : a function used to convert an array into a RSS feed without commiting suicide XD

+## Licence
+All Bozon code and all the libs used in it are distributed under AGPL: feel free to fork, adapt, distribute, comment etc but please, keep your fork free too ;-)

 ## FAQ
-- can't see icons / problems uploading / list refresh problem : take a look to access rights (folders / files)
+- _can't see icons / problems uploading / list refresh problem_ : take a look to access rights (folders / files)
-- I want to change my password / I forgot my password ! : just use your FTP client and delete the *auto_restrict_files* folder, then try to login again and create a new login/pass.
+- _I want to change my password / I forgot my password !_ : just use your FTP client and delete the *auto_restrict_files* folder, then try to login again and create a new login/pass.
+- _I want to change the default language !_ : see in config.php file you can set fr/en/es but you can also make your own traduction (see in lang.php)
+- _I don't want a stolen link works anymore (but I don't want to delete the file/folder) !_ : in links mode, click on the regen button (recycle icon) and the share link for this item will automatically change.
+- _How to lock a share link with a password ?_ : click on the left menu, use the manage links button; then click on the lock icon on the file/folder and give an password.
+The file/folder will turn blue with a small lock meaning nobody can now use the share link without the password.
+- _Yes, ok, but how to remove the password ?_ : just click on regen button, the id will be regenerated and the password will be destroyed (the share link will change)
+- _What if I upload, create a folder or move an item with a name conflict ?_ : Don't worry, BoZoN will just rename the file to avoid overwriting.

+## Special thanks
+To Cyrille Borne [ https://github.com/cborne & http://www.cyrille-borne.com ]: without your comments, issues reporting and enhancement ideas this app would never have been so complete ;-)